openkraken/website/docs/guide/basic/difference-to-web.en-US.md

 Compared to HTML, JS has more flexible features.
 Due to the implementation of the standard DOM API, you can use most of the excellent front-end frameworks in the front-end community, such as Vue, Rax, React, etc., for details, please refer to [Development Document](/en-US/guide).

+Of course, for an SSR application, it is recommended to use HTML as the entry point.
+For details, please refer to [Development Document](/en-US/guide/advanced/html).

 ## Limited CSS support

 So far, Kraken does not support the use of [Cascading Style Sheets (CSS)](https://developer.mozilla.org/zh-CN/docs/Web/CSS), which means you cannot use `.css` files Or the `<style>` tag.
 The way to modify the node style is to use [Inline CSS](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/First_steps/How_CSS_is_structured#%E5%86%85%E8%81%94 %E6%A0%B7%E5%BC%8F) or the `style` attribute of the node.